skycoin/skywire/cmd/skywirevisormobile/android/README.md

 - `StartListeningUDP() string`: Opens UDP listener on the Go side.
 Returns non-empty string with error in case of failure;
 - `IsVisorStarting() bool`: Checks if visor is starting.
 Will get `false` when it's fully functional;
 - `IsVisorRunning() bool`: Checks if visor is running.
 Will get `true` whn visor is fully functional;
 - `WaitVisorReady() string`: Blocks until visor gets fully initialized.
-Returns non-empty error string in case of failure.
+Returns non-empty error string in case of failure;
+- `StopVPNClient`: Stops VPN client without stopping visor itself;
+- `StopListeningUDP`: Closes UDP socket.

 ## Mobile/Go Communication
 API may seem a bit complicated at first.
 Currently tested for Android devices, should be used with caution on iOS.